Home Equity Loans

 To see how they work, let’s take a look at a quick example.

 Say you originally borrowed $200,000 to purchase your home.
 Now, after making payments for a while, your mortgage balance has dropped to $100,000.
 Also in the time since you bought your home, its value has increased to $250,000.

 In this case, you would be able to borrow up to $150,000 against your home’s equity, as that’s the difference between your mortgage balance and your home’s value.

 If approved, you would be able to borrow this amount in cash to be repaid over time.

-Keep in mind that home equity loans use your home as collateral.
-This makes these loans easier to qualify for, but also makes them riskier for borrowers.
+Keep in mind that you use your home as collateral.
+This makes these debts easier to qualify for, but also makes them riskier for borrowers.

 Home Equity Loans vs. Home Equity Lines of Credit

-When looking for home equity loans, you might also see mention of home equity lines of credit (HELOCs).
+When looking for these products, you might also see mention of home equity lines of credit (HELOCs).
 Both can be great options, but it’s important to understand the differences.

-As mentioned above, home equity loans allow you to borrow a lump sum of money to be repaid over a predetermined amount of time with a set interest rate — just like any other loan.
+As mentioned above, they allow you to borrow a lump sum of money to be repaid over a predetermined amount of time with a set interest rate — just like any other debt.

 Alternatively, a HELOC is more like using a credit card.
 You’ll be given a line of credit (the limit of which is, at most, the total equity), and you can borrow as much as you need up to that amount.
 This option is generally more flexible as you only have to pay interest on the money that you actually use.